langf00rd/hashnode/cl6tngmoe0fy3genv8gml47ir.md

 - Package Manager
 - Template

-When you open the newly created project in your text editor, you should see the same folder and file structure.
+After the installation is done, open the newly created project in your text editor, you should have a similar folder and file structure as seen in the screenshot below.
 If something doesn't seem right, repeat the preceding command.

 ![project folder structure screenshot](https://res.cloudinary.com/follio/image/upload/v1660492811/escfkqzapfvjvnzerl59.png)